 The performance was incredible and extremely well-coordinated, as I could really see how dedicated each performer was to communicating their story.
 Since that year’s Halloween was in the middle of the week, I came from Leeds just for the night and had to catch the early morning train back to class, but I was not sorry in the slightest.

-P.S.: It’s best not to look at the photos too closely, as my phone at the time was a potato for night photography.
+P.S.: It’s best not to look at the photos too closely, as my phone at the time was a potato not suited for night photography.

 Everyone knows engineers and bloggers are fuelled by coffee.
 Since I'm both, I need double the amount!
 Also, I don't use ads, so I'm super grateful for your support.
 Thank you!